largehadroncollider/lhcSiteSource/content/defconguide.md

 ### What to Wear

 Loose and comfortable clothing in some formulation of top (probably a t-shirt in your favorite shade of black) plus a bottom (shorts, skirts, kilts, whatever) is a good idea.
 You may want something more flattering for after hours partying and socializing.
-Cargo shit is ugly but functional for the shit you’ll carry and accumulate throughout the day unless you have a bag of some kind.
+Cargo shorts are common as you can stash more stuff and skip the backpack.
 Jeans and long pants can get pretty hot, but plenty of people wear them anyway.
-Backpacks and other bags can help you avoid the permanent stigma of being a Cargo Person.
+Backpacks and other bags can help you avoid the permanent stigma of being a Cargo Person. :eyeroll:

-Wear loose clothing.
-I know you want to be 1337 and rock your Doc’s, but try it...
-I dare you.
+Frankly wear whatever you want.
+If I was to guess at the 'dress-code' it's whatever is legal under Nevada law. **Unless** you are going out to a fancy dinner or club.
+Some folks have been surprised by requirements to wear pants and full coverage shoes.
+Google can probably answer if you are not sure about a particular location.

 #### Ladies and Feminine-Dressing Folks